Accommodations Tax Advisory Committee

 Supports the museum’s vital exhibition schedule, thereby continuing to build Myrtle Beach’s value as a recognizable tourist destination, broadening the overall image and draw of the city.

-Promote Myrtle Beach by hosting musical, theatrical and shopping event (Holiday Event) full of holiday spirit in the city’s downtown business district.
+Promote Myrtle Beach by hosting musical, theatrical and shopping event (Mistletoe Market Holiday Event) full of holiday spirit in the city’s downtown business district.

 Provides concerts by world-class performers at reasonable ticket prices for the community and tourists alike in order to increase awareness of the value of how cultural arts unites all people.

-Promote the Winter Bump Classic and Coastal Volleyball Championships, bringing some of the most talented volleyball players in the country, along with their families, to Myrtle Beach.
+Promote the Winter Bump Classic (January), Seashore Classic (February) and Coastal Classic Volleyball Championships (June), bringing some of the most talented volleyball players in the country, along with their families, to Myrtle Beach.
 Grant funding would help defray costs associated with the event.

 Long Bay Symphony – $75,000